secretstartups/handbook/incentives/index.html.md

 #### Valid and Invalid criteria for discretionary bonuses

 Discretionary bonuses are to celebrate team members that live by our values.
 To make sure we are recognizing the right behaviors, below are some criteria to help you decide if a bonus meets the requirements for approval.
+Also in the nomination you are asked to elaborate on how this nomination is meeting the criteria.

 *Valid bonus criteria*